cbc-univie/protex/_sources/documentation_pages/detailed_example.rst.txt

 .. admonition:: |:confetti_ball:| Congratulations! |:confetti_ball:|
    :class: successstyle

-   It seems you realy want to learn how to use protex!
+   It seems you really want to learn how to use protex!
    Keep going! |:smile:|

 Setup